Bounce Back Loan Scheme (BBLS) – Your questions answered

 Q. How much does it cost and what are the repayment terms?

-Repayment terms are fixed at six years, but there are no early repayment charges.
-The first 12 months are interest free and the borrower has a 12-month capital repayment holiday.
+Repayment terms are initially fixed at six years with the first 12 months being interest free and the borrower has a 12-month capital repayment holiday.
 The interest rate for the loan is fixed at 2.5% per annum.
+Following a government announcement on 8th Feb 2021, lenders will proactively inform their customers of ‘Pay as You Grow’, but borrowers should only expect correspondence three months before their first capital repayments are due.
+It will provide businesses with the following options:

 Q. I understand I do not have to provide a personal guarantee?